 Getting to Zhupanova River

-Once all of the guests heading to the Zhupanova Float and Zendzur Lodge are through customs, Andrey and his helpers will help you load your gear onto two micro-buses waiting outside the small terminal.
+All guests heading into the lodge will be met in the morning by Andrey or Veronika at your place of lodging (they will communicate the time with you the night before), or at the airport if you are arriving that morning.
+They will help you load gear into micro-buses.
 They will then drive to the offices of Purga, where Andrey will take your passports briefly to make photocopies to fill out the paperwork required for your fishing license as well as to fill out the paperwork that will be required for departure from Russia at the end of your trip.
 They will also request at this time the $100 (payable in $US Dollars is okay) for the weekly fishing license.

 The Purga offices are located directly adjacent to the main heliport in Yelisovo/Petropavlovsk.
 They have a lounge area with chairs, and will set out hot water for tea, instant coffee, and usually some snacks while you wait for weather clearance.
 Sometimes they may drive you an additional 20 minutes to a different heliport, depending on where they can get weather clearance first.
 As soon as the pilots get the okay to fly, they will load your gear onto the helicopter, then the group will load up for the short, incredible flight into Zendzur Lodge.
 Sometimes they may drive you an additional 20 minutes to a different heliport, depending on where they can get weather clearance first.